HAVE YOUR TEETH CLEANED AT LEAST TWICE A YEAR

 Having your teeth cleaned twice a year has come to be understood as important for preventative care.
 Seeing your dentist twice a year is excellent insurance to prevent big, expensive dental problems.
 This continues to be true unless you fall into the high risk category of individuals.

 Typically, this is what happens at your dental cleaning: You will fill out a health history or health history update form.
 Your hygienist will review this information and ask any pertinent questions.

 The hygienist will clean your teeth, which involves removing built-up plaque and tartar on your teeth and below the gum lines.
 Then he/she will floss and polish your teeth.

 Your hygienist will also look for any problems that the dentist should be made aware of.
 If there are areas of concern, x-rays maybe taken.
 X-rays can diagnose problems that cannot be seen by the human eye, such as damage to jawbones, impacted teeth, abscesses, cysts or tumors, and decay between the teeth.

 Once the hygienist is done, your dentist may come in to perform an examination (dependent on what the hygienist has found or whether the patient has any questions for the dentist).
 Typically, an exam by the dentist is done once per year or as needed.

 There are times where a regular dental cleaning is not enough to take care of all the plague and tartar on your teeth.
-This is usually because of neglect in visiting the dentist, but can also occur if you are not carefully in how you do brushing and flossing at home frequently enough.
+This is usually because of neglect but can occur if you are not careful in how you do brushing and flossing at home frequently enough.
 Don’t be discouraged if you fall in this category.
 After you rectify the situation, you can smile with pride and be very happy that you addressed your issues.

 Debridement is the removal of large amounts of plague and tartar (calculus) from your teeth.